AdityaNaresh/NLP-Classifiers-Analysis/README.md

 # NLP-Classifiers-Analysis

 ## Description
 We are using A bag of words algorithm to predict the sentiment analysis on a resturant's reviews dataset.
-Now after getting the processed data from a bag of words algorithm, we are applying different types of classifiers on the data and analysis the performance of the classifiers on this dataset.
+Now after getting the processed data from a bag of words algorithm, we are applying different types of classifiers on the data and analyse the performance of the classifiers on this dataset.

 ## Dependencies and Libraries Used:
 1. Pandas